top of page

 Commute Times Get Longer Where Transit Modal Share is Higher

 The average commuting time in Western Europe is 38 minutes, 25 minutes in the U.S. This figure goes as high as 45 minutes in the UK.
-On average, riding transit is 40% slower than driving.
-Just to think - cruising at 40kph, a big heavy vehicle stops every 200m for 20-60sec.

 The Other Urban Transit Challenges